aws/crypto-tools/repo-management/tenets.md

 1. Maintainers understanding our requirements is necessary but not sufficient.
     We must also communicate those requirements to our users and contributors.
     The only way that we can do this reliably is by writing them down.
+1. We cannot enforce undefined requirements.

 ### Enforceable Rules

-Any rules that we define MUST be machine enforceable.
+All requirements MUST be machine enforceable.
-If a machine cannot enforce a rule then that rule is not sufficiently well defined.
+If a machine cannot enforce a requirement then that requirement is not sufficiently well defined.

-For a rule to be enforceable, it MUST NOT be ambiguous.
+For a requirement to be enforceable, it MUST NOT be ambiguous.

-For example, if we want to require that unit tests complete then we MUST define branch protection rules that enforce that requirement.
+For example, if we want to require that unit tests pass, we can enforce that by defining branch protection rules that will block a merge if the unit tests have not passed.

 This is important for two reasons: